¿How many names does a country have?

-Estonian region Viromia gave the Finnish exonym, Viro, while the region Ugaunia gave the Latvian name, Igaunija.
+Estonian is not a universal name, but almost.
+The neighbors in the north and south use different names.
+They took the names of the country from the ancient counties: The region Vironia gave the Finnish exonym, Viro, while the region Ugaunia gave the Latvian name, Igaunija.

 Austria, literally the eastern country, is called Rakousko and Rakúsko by their former compatriots, Czechs, and Slovaks, from the castle Rakous, situated right on the border.

-Hungary is the Land of Huns in Latin.
+in Latin Hungary is the Land of Huns.
 It is widely extended.
 The endonym, Magyarország, means the land of Magyars.
 It is used in Hungarian but also in Turkish, Arab, Hindi, and some Slavic languages.
 This word comes from, mogyër, an Old Hungarian word formed by mogy (probably meant person or man) and ër (it used to mean “man”).